polkadot-js/common/packages/util-crypto/docs/blake2b.md

 # blake2b

-Create [Blake2b](https://blake2.net/) values as hex, Buffer & Uint8Array output
+Create [Blake2b](https://blake2.net/) values as hex & Uint8Array output

 - [blake2bAsHex](#blake2bashex) Creates a blake2b hex string from the input.
 - [blake2bAsU8a](#blake2basu8a) Creates a blake2b Uint8Array from the input.